michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Then Eliphaz the Temanite answered and said,

-2. If we assay to commune with thee, wilt thou be grieved? but who can withhold himself from speaking?to…: Heb. a wordwithhold…: Heb. refrain from words?
+2. If we assay to commune with thee, wilt thou be grieved? but who can withhold himself from speaking?

 3. Behold, thou hast instructed many, and thou hast strengthened the weak hands.